celmore25/portfolio/README.md

-# Clay Elmore Personal Project Portfolio
+# Clay Elmore Personal Portfolio

-## Table of Contents

 (Projects with links are available on my github!)